Posto (film)

 Posto (Here, a name for the child character of film.
-Meaning: Poppy Seeds) is a 2017 Bengali film directed by Nandita Roy and Shiboprosad Mukherjee.
+Meaning: Poppy Seeds) is a 2017 Bengali Family drama film directed by Nandita Roy and Shiboprosad Mukherjee.
 The film features Soumitra Chatterjee, Jisshu Sengupta and Mimi Chakraborty.
 The film was released on 12 May 2017 in 100 theatres across West Bengal, India and overseas (United States, Canada, Japan, Dubai, United Kingdom, Netherlands) on the same day.
 The film received critical acclaim as it portrayed the relationships in a very subtle way.
+The film was remade in Hindi language by the same director-duo Nandita Roy and Shiboprosad Mukherjee named Shastry Virudh Shastry (2023) which was released on 3 November 2023.

 Plot

 Arko, affectionately called Posto (Arghya Basu Roy), is a little boy raised by his grandparents—Dinen Lahiri (Soumitra Chatterjee) and Gouri Lahiri (Lily Chakraborty)—in Santiniketan.
 His parents, Arnab Lahiri (Jisshu Sengupta) and Sushmita Lahiri (Mimi Chakraborty), are both settled in Kolkata.
 They only visit their son once on the weekend.
 A clash between the grandparents and parents begins when the latter want to take away the child as the father gets an offer to start a restaurant business abroad.
-The relationship between the parents of Posto and his grandparents, which eventually sours, drags the kid into the courtroom.
+The relationship between the parents of Posto and his grandparents, which eventually sours and drags the kid into the courtroom.